-Udall is a blue-collar town, with 43.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Udall is generally considered to be a blue-collar town.
+43.68% of the Udall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Udall is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Udall who work in sales jobs (7.66%), management occupations (7.66%), and food service (7.28%).

 In Udall, however, the average commute to work is quite long.
 On average, people spend 31.09 minutes each day getting to work, which is significantly higher than the national average.